sparkfun/SparkFun_Thing_Plus_RA6M5/docs/hardware_overview.md

 ??? code "CodeLess Firmware"
-	Utilizing AT commands to configure the Bluetooth connection, eliminates the necessity to program the module.
 	The [CodeLess™ AT command](https://lpccs-docs.renesas.com/UM-140-DA145x-CodeLess/index.html) allows users to easily configure the RA6M5 Thing Plus as a central or peripheral Bluetooth device.
-Users can also implement OTA updates with the CodeLess™ AT commands.
+In addition, users can also potentially implement OTA updates with the CodeLess™ AT commands.

+	The precompiled binary from the CodeLess SDK utilized as the firmware image, on the DA14531MOD of the RA6M5 Thing Plus, is the `codeless_531_datapump.hex` *(CodeLess for DA1453x datapump)*.

 *For more details, please refer to the [DA14531 datasheet](https://www.renesas.com/us/en/document/dst/da14531-module-datasheet), and [CodeLess user manual](ttps://lpccs-docs.renesas.com/UM-140-DA145x-CodeLess/index.html).*